-We checked the analytics stats, and turned out that the actual usage of the menu had actually not changed.
+We checked the analytics stats, and it turned out that the actual usage of the menu had actually not changed.
 We won’t know fully what caused the drop, our best theory is that the orange menu served as a distraction.

 Let’s try another approach.
 We devised these two variations, menu options repeated under the hero image:

-The variation on the right got more people to use the feature, and improved overall revenue per visitor by 5%.
+The variation on the right got more people to use the feature and improved overall revenue per visitor by 5%.

 We’ve tested multiple different iterations since, and gotten more gains along the way.